cheminfo/spectrum-generator/README.md

 ## Usage

-The spectrum generator takes an array of discrete peaks (value and intensity) and generates peaks with a gaussian distribution.
+The spectrum generator takes an array of discrete peaks (value and intensity) and generates peaks with a gaussian distribution (by default).

 ### generateSpectrum